Simplescraper

 If you searched for parsing JSON in Node.js and landed on JSON.parse(), that is the wrong tool for what you have.
 You are not holding a JSON file.
 You are holding a product page where the price sits inside a <span class="price-now">$49.99</span>, the rating is a data-rating attribute, and the title is in an <h1> two divs deep.
 The data is real, but it is wrapped in display markup that changes between templates and carries currency symbols, whitespace, and stray nodes.

 The fix is to treat the page as a tree, point a CSS selector at each value you want, and coerce that text into the typed field it belongs in.
-You write one extraction map from selector to field, and you get back a plain JavaScript object you can JSON.stringify().
-It takes about 40 lines of Node.js with cheerio, the jQuery-style server-side HTML parser.
+We'll build a small script that fetches the page with a normal browser header so the server returns the full markup, loads the HTML into cheerio so each value can be addressed by a CSS selector, walks one selector-to-field map that turns each match into the typed value it should be, and falls back to the page's JSON-LD block to fill anything the selectors missed.
+You get back a plain JavaScript object you can JSON.stringify().
+It takes about 40 lines of Node.js with cheerio, the jQuery-style server-side HTML parser, and nothing else to install.

 The complete script